What is phonics?

-*It is important to articulate the phonemes correctly (look up articulation of phonemes on the web).
+*It is important to articulate the phonemes correctly (please look at the link below).
 In the phases 1 and 2 we home in on the sounds letters make, not their names.

 *Your child will be given phonics tasks to do at home.
 Please support your child in learning their phoneme-grapheme correspondences and key words.